 NOTE: RT-Thread scons building system will tailor the system according to your rtconfig.h configuration header file.
 For example, if you disable the lwIP in the rtconfig.h by commenting the

+Please refer the contributors in the github.
 Thank all of RT-Thread Developers.